pts/pts-svr3as-linux/README.md

-# pts-svr3as-linux: binary port of SVR3 (AT&T UNIX System V) assembler and linker to Linux
+# pts-svr3as-linux: binary port of SVR3 (SysV Release 3) assembler and linker to Linux

-pts-svr3as-linux contains binary ports of multiple versions of the SVR3 (AT&T UNIX System V) assembler and linker to Linux.
+pts-svr3as-linux contains binary ports of multiple versions of the SVR3 (SysV Release 3, AT&T Unix System V Release 3) assembler and linker to Linux.
 The resulting ELF-32 program files run on Linux i386 and Linux amd64 without emulation, and generate SVR3 COFF i386 object and executable files.
 The pts-svr3as-linux doesn't contain any (copyrighted) code from AT&T: you have to provide the SVR3 i386 executable program files, and pts-svr3as-linux converts them to Linux i386 executables.

 The following versions are provided: